fmetivier/IslandsLib/docs/source/Samples.rst

 .. note::

-    Here R and K must be given in meters / day
+    For the time being :math:`R` and :math:`K` must be given in meters / day

 Comments
 --------

 * Coordinates must be in metric units (hence UTM for most cases).
-If you use latitudes and longitudes x- and y-distances are not conserved.
+If you use latitudes and longitudes the modeling will probably work but as the x- and y-distances are not conserved the results will be flawed.
-* Note that in the case of Mystery island we used realsitic values for conductivity taken from the Marie Galante island in Guadeloupe.
+* Note that in the case of Mystery island we used realistic values for conductivity taken from the Marie Galante island in Guadeloupe.
 * For a first try you can set `ttype` to `pq33` before adding an areal constraint.
 If your area is too small the number of triangles will be to high and the mesh generation will fail

 The full script is given below